-Subsidiary, associated companies or joint ventures - the Strategic Alliance with High Peak Borough Council (see 2e) involves development of joint working at all levels, including shared resources and staff.
+Subsidiary, associated companies or joint ventures - the Strategic Alliance with High Peak Borough Council involves development of joint working at all levels, including shared resources and staff.
 The two Authorities, however, retain their political and financial independence and accountability.
-The Council has a material interest in Ascent Housing LLP, a joint venture company incorporated in 2010 to provide affordable housing across the district.
+The Strategic Alliance has joined with Ansa, which is a wholly owned subsidiary of Cheshire East Council, to create a joint operation called Alliance Environmental Services (AES).
+Section 2e gives further detail about the Alliance and AES.
+The Council has a material interest in Ascent Housing LLP, a joint venture company incorporated in 2010 to provide affordable housing across the District.
 It has been classified as a collaborative activity, which constitutes an arrangement under which there is joint control and is included in the group accounts.